CosmoLike/cocoa/README.md

 ### :interrobang: FAQ: How do we push changes to the Cocoa main branch?
 A few git hacks <a name="push_main"></a>

 Until recently, Cocoa development was unstructured, and developers could push directly to the `main` branch.
-Small commits were also not discouraged.
-These loose development rules will soon change.
-In particular, we will soon protect the `main` branch by requiring every push to be reviewed by Cocoa's leading developers.
+Small commits were not discouraged,  and such flexible development rules will soon change.
+Shortly, we will protect the `main` branch by requiring every push to be reviewed by Cocoa's leading developers.
 We also want to reduce the number of commits from now on.

-We will implement the philosophy that **a commit in the main branch should contain an atomic change that takes code from a working state to another working state with meaningful and well-tested improvements.** So, developers should propose changes to the `main` branch in larger chunks, as shown below.
+Our new philosophy establishes that **a commit in the main branch should contain an atomic change that takes code from a working state to another working state with meaningful and well-tested improvements.** So, developers should propose changes to the `main` branch in larger chunks (*via squash commits*), as shown below.

 Important note: we **strongly** advise developers to use the up-to-date `git` given by Cocoa conda environment.

+- :interrobang: **How to apply squash commits?**

 **Step :one:**: create a development branch from the `main` branch.
 Do not call the development branch `dev`, it is reserved for work done by the primary Cocoa developers.
 Let's call this new branch `xyzdev` for concreteness (tip: the use of developers' initials helps make the branch name unique)

     # (main) = developers must input the command below on the main branch.